Dan Emmett: Death and posthumous recognition

 After a tour that was notably successful in the South, Emmett retired to his hometown of Mount Vernon in 1888 where he died on June 28, 1904, aged 88 years.
 From 1893 to the time of his death, he was aided by a weekly allowance from the Actors Fund of America.
 Emmett was inducted into the Songwriters Hall of Fame in 1970.
 A biographical film of his life was produced in 1943, titled Dixie.
 Starring Bing Crosby and Dorothy Lamour, it is a musical directed by A. Edward Sutherland.

 Numerous schools, businesses, and other institutions in Mount Vernon, Ohio, are named after Emmett.
 The official memorial to him is a large boulder with a placard attached located in front of the Knox County Historical Museum.

 Emmett published at least 30 songs between 1843 and 1865, most of which are banjo tunes or walkarounds.
-Between 1859 and 1869, he composed another 25 tunes that are in manuscript at the Ohio Historical Society in Columbus, Ohio.
+Between 1859 and 1869, he composed another 25 tunes that are in manuscript at the State Library of Ohio in Columbus, Ohio.

+He appears in Percival Everett's 2024 novel James.